Shopify/shopify_app/docs/shopify_app/sessions.md

 ## Migrating from shop-based to user-based token strategy

 1. Run the `user_model` generator as [mentioned above](#user-online-token-storage).
+  - The generator will ask whether you want to migrate the User model to include `access_scopes` and `expires_at` columns. `expires_at` field is useful for detecting when the user session has expired and trigger a re-auth before an operation.
+It can reduce
+   API failures for invalid access tokens.
+Configure the [expiry date check](#expiry-date) to complete this feature.
 2. Ensure that both your `Shop` model and `User` model includes the [necessary concerns](#available-activesupportconcerns-that-contains-implementation-of-the-above-methods)
 3. Update the configuration file to use the new session storage.